IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 ``aws configure``

 You'll be prompted to enter your Access Key ID and secret key, which should be issued to your AWS account.
 The subsequent config steps after the access keys are up to you.
+For reference, these keys are stored in ``~/.aws/credentials``.

-Second, with your access to your bucket in place, we'll want to navigate to ``/glassfish4/glassfish/bin/`` and execute the following ``asadmin`` commands to set up the proper JVM options.
+Second, with your access to your bucket in place, we'll want to navigate to ``/usr/local/glassfish4/glassfish/bin/`` and execute the following ``asadmin`` commands to set up the proper JVM options.
 Recall that out of the box, Dataverse is configured to use local file storage.
 You'll need to delete the existing storage driver before setting the new one.

 ``./asadmin $ASADMIN_OPTS delete-jvm-options "\-Ddataverse.files.storage-driver-id=file"``